 Alternative Methods for Tobacco Flavouring

 Selecting the right leaves from the best tobacco varieties and then taking them through the cold maturation process is a time consuming and expensive method of producing tobacco liquids.
 There are of course alternatives that allow manufactures to produce tobacco e liquids far more quickly and more cheaply.

-Another option for producing an NET is with the introduction of heat.
+Another option for producing a naturally extracted tobacco (NET) is with the introduction of heat.
 This method uses tobacco leaves but importantly adds heat to quicken the extraction process significantly.
 The upside of this method is the speed at which the extracted flavours are produced which also helps reduce costs.
 The downside is that the delicate tobacco flavour can become tainted by the introduction of heat creating an unpleasant bitterness when vaping.

 Many e liquids use synthetic tobacco flavourings produced in a laboratory.
 This is no different to how many flavours are produced in the food and drink we consume on a daily basis.
 This type of flavour has its place in the market but they fail to capture the true essence of tobacco and the many available varieties.